Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

-Composition is what separates a well-taken image from a snap-shot.
-There are specific ‘rules’ that you need to learn and consider when capturing an image or a scene.
+The photographic composition is what separates a well-taken image from a snap-shot.
+There are specific composition ‘rules’ that you need to learn and consider when capturing an image or a scene.

-Eventually these rules will become second nature, and you won’t even think about composition.
-You’ll just shoot.
+These rules will become second nature.
+You won’t even think about composition.
+You’ll only shoot.

 But for now, read through our guide, take notes, and then go out there and apply these rules of composition.